 Sobetirome has already been tested in humans and is previously known to be safe.

-According to Kaminski, It would speed the drug’s approval process for COVID-19.
+According to Kaminski, It would speed up the drug’s approval process for COVID-19.

 Scientists are now seeking funding for clinical trials with high-risk COVID-19 patients, both at Yale-New Haven Hospital and in Greece with partner Dr. Argyrios Tzouvelekis, a former postdoctoral fellow at Yale who is now an associate professor of medicine at the University of Patras.